aizatnazran/mobile-application/README.md

 # Personal Finance Mobile Application

-This project is a personal finance mobile application built using React Native and Expo.
+Thi is a personal finance mobile application project built using React Native and Expo.

 ## Getting Started